aaronalerander/emailserver/README.md

 # emailserver
-email serve im building with node and react
+email server im building with node and react

 To run locally.
 Open two terminals.
 In the first terminal cd into server, run npm i, run npm run devStart.